-13 I prefer "lottocracy" or "lottocratic" because the noun for the system is easier, because "sortition" has echoes of the unfortunate combination of "sordid" and "sedition," and because the meaning of the word is more evident from the familiar 'lot' root.

-14 John Burnheim uses this term for the system he proposes in Is Democracy Possible?
-The Alternative to Electoral Politics (1985).
+- 13. I prefer "lottocracy" or "lottocratic" because the noun for the system is easier, because "sortition" has echoes of the unfortunate combination of "sordid" and "sedition," and because the meaning of the word is more evident from the familiar "lot" root. - 14.
+John Burnheim uses this term for the system he proposes in Burnheim, Is Democracy Possible?
+The Alternative to Electoral Politics (Berkeley: University of California Press, 1985).
 His system is characterized not just by random selection of political officials, but also by the abolition of political bureaucracy, taxation, police, and private ownership of land.